webdriverio/webdriverio/website/docs/visual-testing/writing-tests.md

 ## Testrunner Framework Support

-_wdio-image-comparison-service_ is test-runner framework agnostic, which means that you can use it with all the frameworks WebdriverIO supports like
+`@wdio/visual-service` is test-runner framework agnostic, which means that you can use it with all the frameworks WebdriverIO supports like:

 -   [`Mocha`](https://webdriver.io/docs/frameworks#using-mocha)
 -   [`Jasmine`](https://webdriver.io/docs/frameworks#using-jasmine)
 -   [`CucumberJS`](https://webdriver.io/docs/frameworks#using-cucumber)

 :::note IMPORTANT

 This service provides `save` and `check` methods.
 If you run your tests for the first time you **SHOULD NOT** combine `save` and `compare` methods, the `check`-methods will automatically reject your promise if there is no baseline image with the following warning.

 ```sh